rerun/rerun/README.md

       [options]
        -jumps <1>: "jump #num times"

-The listing also includes option info including default values if they were described with option metadata.
+The listing consists of info about command options including default values if they were described with option metadata.

 Options that declare a default value are shown with a string between the "<>" characters.